pedropgusmao/operanet/README.md

 ### Dataset pre-processing

 The original OPERAnet datasets contain MATLAB `String` fields that are not compatible with Scipy.
 To solve this, make sure you run the `convert_and_save.m` MATLAB script on all directories containing `.mat` files  using the command below.
-You just have to do this once.
+You just have to do this once and it takes a looooong time.

 ``
 matlab -nodisplay -r "data_dir='/full/path/to/mat/files/directory'; convert_and_save(data_dir); exit"